lugu/qiloop/doc/NOTES.md

 Here is a list of methods shared by almost every object:

-- 0: `registerEvent(uint32,uint32,uint64) uint64`: subscribes to a
+- 0: `fn registerEvent(objectID: uint32, signalID: uint32, handler:
-  signal.
+  uint64) uint64`: subscribes to a signal.
 The new values of the signal will be sent the client using messages of type `event`.

-- 1: `unregisterEvent(uint32,uint32,uint64) Void`: unsubscribes
+- 1: `fn unregisterEvent(objectID: uint32, signalID: uint32, handler: uint64) void`: unsubscribes
   from a signal.

-- 2: `metaObject(uint32) MetaObject`: introspects an object.
+- 2: `metaObject(objectID: uint32) MetaObject`: introspects an object.
 It
   returns structure called `MetaObject` which describe an object.
 This structure contains the list of methods, signal and properties as well as the signature of the associated types.
 When communicating